 I arrived about lunch time – stepping out of the car into a crisp, cold day: a very bright sun low in the sky.
 Bright but not harsh, bathing everything in a golden light, casting long dark shadows across the grass.
 I didn’t want to hang around long in this bitterly cold air.
 I had come to see Resuscitare a site-specific installation by Elpida Hadzi-Vasileva in the grounds of Mottisfont Abbey.

 I had missed Resuscitare on a previous visit because of torrential rain – but I knew that it consists of five fallen trees from the estate, brought to life again within an existing circle of beech trees.
-Both live and dead trees were gilded with imagery – the live with Dutch Metal , and the dead with real 23.5ct gold.
+And I knew that both live and dead trees were gilded with imagery – the live with Dutch Metal , and the dead with real 23.5ct gold.

 I moved briskly and actively around the circle of beech trees, taking quick photographs.
 Not so good for achieving a ‘perfect print’, but certainly good for recording fleeting perceptions – quickly before my thinking mind could get in the way.